aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Gets whether to automatically optimize the load performance for worksheet with large cells ignore some style /borders to reduce the load time the default value is true.
+Gets whether to automatically optimize the load performance for worksheet with large cells. it will ignore some style /borders to reduce the load time. the default value is true.

 **Returns:**
 boolean